-One Question to Ask HR if You Are Already Maxing Out Your 401k Contributions
+One Question to Ask HR If You Are Already Maxing Out Your 401(k) Contributions

 I recently spoke with a client interested in additional tax-saving options for retirement.
 She works for a large corporation and is currently contributing the IRS maximum amounts into her traditional 401(k) plan and Roth IRA.
-Since she is already maxing out her 401(k) plan and Roth IRA, she wanted to find out whether any additional tax saving options were available.
+Since she is already maxing out her 401(k) plan and Roth IRA, she wanted to find out whether any additional tax-saving options were available.
 Once I gained a full understanding of her financial picture, I was able to point her towards a Mega Back Door Roth Strategy.
 For this strategy to work, there is one question that she had to ask her human resources department.

 This commentary reflects the personal opinions, viewpoints, and analyses of The Dala Group, LLC employees providing such comments.
 It should not be regarded as a description of advisory services provided by The Dala Group, LLC or performance returns of any The Dala Group, LLC client.
 The views reflected in the commentary are subject to change at any time without notice.
 Nothing in this commentary constitutes investment advice, performance data, or any recommendation that any particular security, portfolio of securities, transaction, or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 The Dala Group, LLC manages its clients’ accounts using various investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.